 With regards to rural credit, ecclesiastical institutions were the main providers of agricultural loans.
-Spread throughout Spain, including the most remote parts of the country, they were able to address the basic credit needs of small landowners and farmers.
+Spread throughout Spain, including in the most remote parts of the country, they were able to address the basic credit needs of small landowners and farmers.
 All of the local convents were important credit centres for rural dwellers who ran short of capital.
 In his work on the province of Zamora, Álvarez Vázquez noted that the demand for agricultural credit in the absence of a modern banking system was satisfied by ecclesiastical institutions.
 These loans, although usually small, were sufficient for the recipient to survive a storm or build a new house.
 Ecclesiastical institutions also participated actively in the agricultural improvement movement in early modern times.
-For instance, the large monasteries around Barcelona, the cathedral of Barcelona, as well as more scattered convents, such as the convent of Poblet, appear in the records of hydraulic infrastructures.
+For instance, the large monasteries around Barcelona, the cathedral of Barcelona, as well as more scattered convents, such as the convent of Poblet, appear on the records of hydraulic establishments and participated in the construction of hydraulic infrastructures.

 Usually, the two largest borrowers were the elite and the cities.
-They borrowed large sums of capital in Medina, almost three times the amount lent to the ordinary people in the case of the Don, and nearly fourteen times for the high nobility or the cities.
+They borrowed large sums of capital in Medina, almost three times the amount lent to the ordinary people in the case of the Don, and nearly 14 times for the high nobility or the cities.
 The purpose of the loan was scarcely mentioned.
-For the elite, whenever it is specified, the loan served to get through some financial difficulties, to build a new house or to refurbish an old one.
-In the case of the cities, these loans financed not only the donations to the king but also the maintenance and construction of public infrastructures and the provision of basic public services.
-For example, in Elorrio, almost 60 per cent of the amount lent between 1780 and 1789 (367,000 reales), was invested in the construction of roads.
+For the elite, whenever it is specified, the loan served to get through some financial difficulties, to build a new house, or to refurbish an old one.
+In the case of the cities, these loans financed not only the donations to the king, but also the maintenance and construction of public infrastructure and the provision of basic public

-&lt;sup>33 They borrowed 2,000 reales on average, a comparable figure to the average loan found by Congost (2014) in the region of Girona.
-A labourer in Madrid earned around four reales per day (Pinto Crespo and Madrazo Madrazo 1995, p.
+Madrazo, 1995, p.
 203).
 I follow Álvarez-Nogal and Prados de la Escosura (2007, p.
-327), who assumed that day labourers worked between 180 and 250 days p.a. (for a complete list of sources, Álvarez-Nogal and Prados de la Escosura 2013, p.
+327), who assumed that day labourers worked between 180 and 250 days p.a. (for a complete list of sources, Álvarez-Nogal and Prados de la Escosura, 2013, p.
 7), giving an average of 215 days.
-As such, a day labourer in Madrid would have earned around 860 reales p.a. in the 18th century.
+As such, a day labourer in Madrid would have earned around 860 reales p.a. in the eighteenth century.

-&lt;sup>34 Censos were not the only source of agricultural credit at this time.
-Pósitos and montes de piedad also provided credit, but this was mainly short term as opposed to censos credit (Gómez Díaz and Fernández-Revuelta Pérez 1998; Cuevas 2001).
-The rise of merchant bankers came later in the 19th century (García López 2000).

-&lt;sup>35 Álvarez Vázquez (1987, p.
+&lt;sup>35 Censos were not the only source of agricultural credit at this time.
+Pósitos and montes de piedad also provided credit, but this was mainly short term as opposed to censos credit (Gómez Díaz and Fernández-Revuelta Pérez, 1998; Cuevas, 2001).
+The rise of merchant bankers came later in the nineteenth century (García López, 2000). Álvarez Vázquez (1987, p.
 284).

-&lt;sup>36 Vilar (1962, pp. 256-261).
+&lt;sup>37 Vilar (1962, pp. 256-61).

-&lt;sup>37 The "Don" refers to low nobility classes or important people, for instance, in commerce or administration (Marcos Martín 1999).
+&lt;sup>38 The "Don" were important people, for instance, in commerce or administration.